krnese/AzureDeploy/ARM/lab-2.md

 6. Save the template to a directory on your machine, and do a new deployment using PowerShell similar to this:

 		New-AzureRmResourceGroupDeployment -Name storageTest `
-		                                   -ResourceGroupName <name of your existing resource group> ` -TemplateFile <path to your json file> ` -location <your preferred location> `
+		                                   -ResourceGroupName <nameOfYourRg> `
+		                                   -TemplateFile <locationOfYourTemplateFile> `
+		                                   -location <azureRegion> `
 		                                   -Verbose

 Did the deployment fail?
 If yes, what was the error?

-7. To ensure that the storage account will be unique within the deployment, we will use **uniqueString** in conjunction with **deployment().name** - which will generate a unique string based on the name of the deployment.
+7. To ensure that the storage account will be unique within the deployment, we will now use **uniqueString** in conjunction with **deployment().name** - which will generate a unique string based on the name of the deployment.
 In addition, we will ensure that the string is in lower case by using the **toLower** function.

 Modify your template to be similar to the example below